Explore the Tiling options for Texture fills in PowerPoint 2016.

 Author: Geetesh Bajaj

-The Tiling options are available when you add texture fills to shapes or even use a picture as a fill to a shape and want to provide a tile effect to it.
-Tiling can really make a difference to your shape fill -- just play around with the titling options explained in this tutorial.
+Tiling options are available when you add texture fills to shapes or even use a picture as a fill to a shape.
+Tiling can really make a difference to your shape fill -- just play around with the tiling options explained in this tutorial.

 Figure 1: Format Picture option to be selected

 Make sure that you select the Tile picture as texture check-box (refer to Figure 2, above).
-This will allow you to use the picture chosen as a texture, and you'll find several Tiling options (highlighted in blue within Figure 2, above):
+You’ll find several Tiling options for the texture fill of the selected shape (highlighted in blue within Figure 2, above):

 Offset X and Offset Y offset the alignment of the filled in texture, as you can see within the sample squares in Figure 3.